henrik/atomica/README.markdown

 For your own privacy, I will not offer a hosted version of this feed.

+## TODO

+ * Graceful error handling if auth details are wrong
+ * Graceful error handling if scraping fails

 ## Credits and license

 By [Henrik Nyh](http://henrik.nyh.se/) under the MIT license: